 Yes.
-From its inception more than fifty years ago, the Patterson School has provided only graduate education.
+From its inception more than sixty years ago, the Patterson School has provided only graduate education.
 Our Ph.D. program was dropped in the 1960s to concentrate on professional training for master's degree students only.
 We believe this exclusive focus is a signature strength.
 Undergraduates and doctoral students have vastly different needs from masters candidates intent on professional careers.
 In our opinion, the equality of status among all our students fosters a better learning environment.
 In many programs, Ph.D. students garner the lion's share of faculty attention and financial resources.
 Not here.

 -What if I want a Ph.D?